LOCAL ACTIVITIES

 To organise a private guided hike with the fabulous Laura, see Wyld Grace Private Hikes.

 Boconnion land is tenanted out to a sheep farmer and other guests may be staying on the Estate, therefore sadly we have to ask you to stay within the curtilage of your property.
-However with the Camel Trail and Bodmin Moor on our doorstep and there are lots of fabulous local walks to explore:
+However with the Camel Trail and Bodmin Moor on our doorstep there are lots of fabulous local walks to explore:

 A Walk from your Doorstep

 Walk back up the main drive, turning right at the top (unless you’re staying at Lower Hill, in which case walk down out of your drive and immediately turn right).
 Walk down the lane towards Clerkenwater turning right just after the entrance to the Lower Hill drive (What3Words:twist.hills.skips) where you can take a public right of way over a (bridged) ford and up to the start of Copshorn Road where you will find a small car parking area and a network of footpaths, some connecting you to The Camel Trail.
 (What3Words: feel.maple.aura).
-A few other local walking spots are Shell, Levethan and Cardinham Wood
+A few other local walking spots are Shell, Lavethan and Cardinham Wood

 Restormel Castle